Energy and Water Conservation Programs

 Water Conservation

 In summer 2021, LU Facilities replaced higher-flow water fixtures with lower-flow water fixtures in two residence halls (M&M and Dravo) and two academic buildings (Iacocca Hall and Imbt Laboratory).
 This included many faucets, toilets, urinals, and showerheads in each building.
 This was the first step of a multi-year effort aimed at reducing university-wide water usage by 10% by 2025 from a FY 2019 baseline.
 In summer 2022, the same type of work was completed in another residence hall (Taylor House) and four academic buildings (EWFM Library, Mudd Building, Packard Lab, and Whitaker Lab).
 In summer 2023, the same type of work was completed in four more residence halls (Centennial II, Farrington Square, Packer House and 230 W Packer Ave) and four academic buildings (Alumni Memorial Building, Neville Hall, Maginnes Hall and Rathbone Hall).
 In summer 2024 the same type of work was completed in two more residence halls (Drinker and Richards) and five more academic buildings (Rauch Business Center, Sinclair Lab, STEPS Building, Taylor Gym, and Goodman Stadium House).
+This effort proved to be worthwhile since the FY25 campus water usage was 18% less than the FY19 baseline.

 For additional information on ways to reach these goals, please visit the Sustainability website.